 Construction Laborer Job Description and Salary Information

 If you're interested in a job working in construction, then you've made a smart choice.
 According to the U.S. Department of Labor's Bureau of Labor Statistics (BLS), the job outlook for construction laborers and helpers is very strong.
 Employment is projected to grow by 13 percent between 2016 and 2026, faster than the average for all occupations in the United States.
 The BLS estimated that there were 1,449,400 jobs in this category in 2016.
 About 1 in 4 construction laborers were self-employed in 2016.

 Construction Laborer Salaries

 According to the Bureau of Labor Statistics, construction laborers earned an average of $33,450 a year in 2017 and an average of $16.08 per hour.
 The lowest 10 percent earned less than $21,930, and the highest 10 percent earned more than $60,860.

 Even though there is a high demand for laborers, there are other skilled construction jobs that pay higher wages.
-These occupations include grounds maintenance workers, electricians, plumbers, brick masons, material movers, and carpenters.
+These occupations include electricians, plumbers, brick masons, material moving machine operators, and carpenters.

 Construction Laborer and Helper Job Description